Hello. My name is Nirosha Dogra and I work in a leading IT firm in Chennai, TN, India.

 I contacted a doctor friend of mine who recently completed her MBBS from Manipal University to find out what could be done.
 I arranged for her to talk with Bhaskar (the bus driver) and get details about the treatment/medicines so we could make arrangements for subsidised or free medication.
 When that didn't seem possible we decided to start a campaign here to raise funds for this little child's treatment.

 Baby Tanmayi B, d/o Bhaskar, a bus driver employed through contract currently driving a bus that drops employees of a leading IT Consulting Firm at work, is a 2 year old girl with congenital heart disease (an atrial septal defect - a hole between the upper two chambers of her heart), congenital corneal opacities and congenital cataract.
-She has undergone a corneal transplant in her right eye and later had the cataractous lens in that eye removed.
+She has undergone a corneal transplant in her left eye and later had the cataractous lens in that eye removed.
 Her treated eye needs medications such as Latanoprost to keep they eye pressure under control and steroids post transplant to prevent graft rejection.
 Her father, the only earning member of the household is unable to bear the expenses of the medicines and the eye patches that are necessary to enable the operated eye to see while the other eye is patched.
 The previous two surgeries cost him a total of nearly Rs.
-1 lakh and he will need to repeat the whole sequence for her left eye as well.
+1 lakh and he will need to repeat the whole sequence for her right eye as well.
 In addition, her medications and eye patches (which have to be changed due to risk of infection if used for too long) cost him Rs 1500-2000 per week and he is unable to foot the bills from the medications and her constant doctor's consultation fees.
 We beseech those who can to contribute towards this baby's treatment - failing which all the surgeries and hardships they have been through till now will be of no avail.
 PLEASE DO HELP -every contribution will be received by an extremely grateful father to urgently help his only daughter make it through these tough few first years of life.